Alt Text as Poetry

 Back to menu

 As part of this project, we lead Alt Text as Poetry Workshops with groups.
-Email us (Bojana & Shannon) if you are interested in bringing the workshop to your organization/school/friend group/etc. When reaching out, let us know the size of your group, your budget, and your timeline.
+Email us (Bojana & Finnegan) if you are interested in bringing the workshop to your organization/school/friend group/etc. When reaching out, let us know the size of your group, your budget, and your timeline.

 Our workshop has been presented at...